susucat1/Tweak-Roblox-FFlags/README.md

     "DFIntS2PhysicsSenderRate": "100"
 }
 ```

 ### Stop Shrinking Simulation Radius 🌟
 > [!NOTE]
 > **Normally, DFIntS2PhysicsSenderRate controls how much physical data is being sent and increases synchronization with the server, but the simulation radius (the area around you where physics are actively processed) gets reduced over time.**
->
-> **Enabling this flag stops that shrinking behavior meaning the simulation radius stays large and consistent.**
->
-> **This helps keep physics interactions responsive across a wider area around your character, especially useful in games with vehicles or moving parts that go beyond the default radius.**
 ```json
 {
     "DFFlagDebugPhysicsSenderDoesNotShrinkSimRadius": "true"
 }
 ```

 ### Dev Console Logging 🌟
 > [!NOTE]
 > **Changes how long a Message can be, doesn't give you the ability to exceed the 16k Message Length Limit.**